joemoose/psiops/docs/playing.md

 ## Momentum

 *Momentum* is the tactical edge that separates a decisive operator from a hesitant one.
-Momentum builds as you progress through your mission and complete risky actions.
+Momentum builds as you progress through your mission and complete risky *actions*.

-You start each mission with **2 momentum points** and gain more by achieving a *complete* or *critical* success on any *action roll*.
-You can then spend your momentum points to change the outcome of subsequent action rolls and events to your advantage.
+You start each mission with **2 momentum points** and gain additional points by achieving a *complete* or *critical* success on any *action roll*.
+You can then spend your momentum points to change the outcome of action rolls and events in your favor.

 ### Gain Momentum